anchanareghu/Android-Weather-App/README.md

 # Android Weather App
-Welcome to the Android Weather App repository!
 This app provides users with real-time weather updates for their current location and allows them to search for weather information in any city worldwide.
-Powered by the OpenWeatherMap API, the app fetches weather data asynchronously using the android-async-http library.
+Powered by the  [OpenWeatherMap](https://openweathermap.org/) API, the app fetches weather data asynchronously using the android-async-http library.

 ## Features
 1. **Current Location Weather**: Upon launching the app, users receive immediate weather updates for their current location.